chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STM32469I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM32469I-EVAL RevC evaluation board and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL RevB Set-up
+  - STM32469I-EVAL RevC Set-up
     - Please ensure that jumpers JP5 and JP6 are fitted in position 2-3
     - Please ensure that jumpers JP16, JP17 and JP18 are fitted in position 2-3
     - Plug the USB key into the STM32469I-EVAL board through 'USB micro A-Male